Category

 Don’t Leave Your People Out in the Cold

 Battling shorter daylight hours and adverse weather conditions, winter can be challenging for anyone—especially those employees that have to drive to, from, or for work.
 Ensuring your people are ready for dangerous winter road conditions by preparing their vehicles, providing real-time weather-related updates, and giving them a lifeline to help when they need it is every employer’s responsibility.
 Even when employees work or travel alone, effective communication lets them know they’re never really on their own.
 In winter, it can also mean the difference between an employee safely arriving at their destination and ending up stranded on the side of the road—or worse.
+You can keep yourself and your coworkers safe and warm with these winter safety tips.

 Winter can be cold, dreary, and socially isolating, but a mass notification solution with threat intelligence capabilities can keep the communication flowing between you and your employees.
 By leveraging emergency notification technology to share safe winter driving practices and communicate relevant safety threats, you can keep employees safe, informed, and connected all season long.